The Legal Dad, Fathers’ Rights Lawyer in Minnesota Using Firsthand Knowledge of the Legal System to Help Fathers

 What if I can’t afford child support payments?

 You must contribute financially to the expenses of raising your child, so if you cannot afford your payments anymore, you’ll need to provide evidence of a significant change.
 For instance, if you lost your job or were demoted and do not make the same income anymore, you can ask the court to modify your child support payments.
 However, the custodial parent can also request an increase in the amount if there is a substantial increase in your income or the child’s expenses.
-A fathers’ rights lawyer in Minnesota can help with this legal issue.
+A fathers’ rights lawyer in Minneapolis can help with this legal issue.

 If you’re pursuing custody of your child, you can seek legal custody, physical custody, or both.
 Legal custody lets you make critical decisions about your child’s healthcare, education, religion, and other vital issues.
 Physical custody means you provide the child’s housing, clothing, food, and overall care.
 You can share these types of custody with the other parent or take steps to be the sole custodial parent.
 Your lawyer will advise you on the custody arrangement to pursue in your case.